zerasul/mdbook_en/8backgrounds/backgrounds.md

 * _X_: X position in Tiles.
 * _Y_: Y position in Tiles.
 * _loadPal_: indicates whether the palette will be loaded or not.
-* _dma_: Indicates whether dma or CPU will be used.
-This is important since the use of DMA, avoids the CPU having to work to pass the information from the ROM to the VRAM.
+* _dma_: Indicates whether DMA or CPU will be used.
+This is important since the use of DMA avoids the CPU having to work to pass the information from the ROM to the VRAM.
 Therefore you can set the value to ```DMA``` to use the dma, or ```CPU``` to use the CPU itself; keep in mind that both the CPU and the DMA use the same bus and there may be bottlenecks when passing data from ROM to RAM or VRAM.

 We have seen that to define the base Tile to load the image, you can use the macro ```TILE_ATTR_FULL```; which receives the following parameters: